Does Your Plan Have a Special Needs Clause?

 Outdated Plan.
 The plan you had in place for your 3-year-old may no longer be appropriate for your 10-year-old — or your 16-year-old.
 Everyone should review their will, trust, healthcare proxy and durable powers of attorney every two to three years.
 This is really important for families with a loved one with special needs.
 Parents should carefully review their overall estate plan, paying particular attention to choice of guardians, caretakers, and trustees.
 Any change in the child’s situation and need should trigger a review.

 Planning for special needs is an important and often overlooked issue.
 Many remain unaware of how the simplest of mistakes can negatively impact those with special needs.
-Penn Mutual understands the needs of this market and remains committed to training its advisers to help families facing these challenges.
+Penn Mutual understands the needs of this market and remains committed to training its financial professionals to help families facing these challenges.

 *Nearly 1 in 5 People Have a Disability in the U.S., Census Bureau Reports.
 (2012, July 25).
 Retrieved from https://www.census.gov/newsroom/releases/archives/miscellaneous/cb12-134.html